michael-lehn/abc-llvm/README.md

 # ABC: A Bloody Compiler for A Better C

-The ABC programming language is meticulously designed as a teaching language, specifically tailored to educate individuals about the intricacies of C programming while emphasizing teachability as its fundamental principle.
+The ABC programming language is meticulously crafted as a teaching tool, specifically designed to impart a deep understanding of C programming while prioritizing teachability.

-Beyond being a tool for mastering C, ABC serves as a platform for understanding why C (or ABC) may not always be the optimal choice for a project and exploring alternative languages better suited to specific needs.
-Proficiency in ABC equips learners with the essential programming skills needed to swiftly adapt to these alternatives.
+Beyond serving as a vehicle for mastering C, ABC acts as a springboard for exploring why C (or ABC) might not always be the optimal choice for a project, and for delving into alternative languages better suited to specific requirements.
+Proficiency in ABC equips learners with the foundational programming skills necessary to readily adapt to these alternatives.

 ## Better in what respect?

-In the realm of C instruction, the challenges of pointers and memory management loom large, whether dealing with global, local, or dynamic memory.
-The syntactic complexities and semantic inconsistencies inherent in traditional C declarations often hinder students' comprehension of fundamental concepts.
+In the realm of C instruction, challenges surrounding pointers and memory management are paramount, whether grappling with global, local, or dynamic memory.
+Traditional C's syntactic complexities and semantic inconsistencies often obscure fundamental concepts, impeding student comprehension.

-ABC addresses these challenges by adopting a Pascal-like syntax for declarations and maintaining consistent semantics throughout the language.
-By streamlining declaration syntax and ensuring semantic coherence, ABC minimizes distractions, allowing students to focus on mastering the principles of memory management and pointer manipulation.
-In this way, ABC transcends being merely a programming language; it becomes a tool for educators to deliver a more effective and engaging learning experience.
+ABC tackles these challenges head-on by adopting a Pascal-like syntax for declarations and maintaining semantic coherence throughout the language.
+By simplifying declaration syntax and ensuring consistency, ABC minimizes distractions, enabling students to focus on mastering memory management and pointer manipulation principles.
+In this capacity, ABC transcends being just a programming language; it becomes a catalyst for educators to deliver a more effective and engaging learning experience.

-With its clear syntax and coherent semantics, ABC aspires to be more than a teaching language—it aims to be *A Better C*, empowering students to navigate the complexities of C programming with confidence and clarity.
+With its lucid syntax and coherent semantics, ABC strives to be more than a mere teaching language—it aspires to be *A Better C*, empowering students to navigate C programming's intricacies with confidence and clarity.

 ## Why C (or ABC) and not ...?

-The past decade has witnessed the emergence of numerous programming languages—such as Rust, Zig, Go, and Odin—each touted as superior alternatives to C (or C++).
-These languages address specific problems commonly encountered in C programming and offer distinct solutions, each prioritizing different aspects of programming.
+The last decade has witnessed the emergence of numerous programming languages—like Rust, Zig, Go, and Odin—each positioned as a superior alternative to C (or C++).
+These languages address specific C programming challenges and offer distinct solutions, prioritizing different aspects of programming.

-Some languages may prioritize memory management, leading to features like garbage collection, while others prioritize performance, eschewing such mechanisms.
-Variations in the handling of unsafe pointers also reflect differing priorities among languages.
+Some emphasize memory management, incorporating features like garbage collection, while others prioritize performance, eschewing such mechanisms.
+Variations in handling unsafe pointers also reflect differing language priorities.

-However, discussions about garbage collectors and safe pointers can seem abstract without firsthand experience.
-In C (and consequently, ABC), learners confront the very problems for which these features provide solutions, laying a solid foundation for understanding and appreciating the design decisions in alternative languages.
+However, discussions about garbage collectors and safe pointers may seem abstract without practical experience.
+In C (and consequently, ABC), learners confront the very problems these features solve, laying a solid foundation for understanding and appreciating design decisions in alternative languages.

+## How to use ABC to learn programming?

+Programming intertwines with hardware and tooling like compilers, and often spans multiple domains, including operating systems.
+For C-like languages, understanding these connections is crucial and can be achieved through two main
+avenues:

+- Building hardware: Starting with logic gates, learners progress to building their own computers using essentials like Field Programmable Gate Arrays (FPGAs).

+- Writing a simple compiler: A tutorial will be provided to guide learners through building their own compiler from scratch, facilitating understanding of key programming concepts.

+These approaches may initially seem daunting, but with focused attention on essentials, learners can effectively navigate and master them.
+A comprehensive stack of learning materials is available to support learners in these endeavors.

 # How ABC addresses problems in teaching C